Cyrix126/gupaxx/DIFFERENCES.md

 ## **Security**

-With the upgrade of dependencies, cargo audit shows no more warnings. (instead of 5 vulnerabilities and 4 allowed warnings for Gupax.)
+With the upgrade of dependencies, cargo audit shows no more warnings for Gupaxx. (instead of 5 vulnerabilities and 4 allowed warnings for Gupax.)